Toshiki67/Discovering_Folding_Lines_for_Surface_Compression/README.md

 ```
 And press continue button.
 **Run FLE**
-If you would like to run the FLE code and visualization code, you need to build.
+If you would like to run the Folding Line Extraction(FLE) code and visualization code, you need to build.
 ```
 mkdir build
 cd build